 Cooking the pumpkin puree

 To cook the pumpkin puree heat up oil in a medium pot.
 Add the pumpkin dices and sweat on high heat for 2 minutes.
 Next, add the sliced onions and cook for another minute.
-Now add the ginger, garlic and chilli and add about a tbsp of miso paste.
+Now add the ginger, garlic and chilli and add about a tablespoon of miso paste.

 Further sweat for 30 seconds and add 300ml (1 cup) of water or vegetable stock.
 Simmer for 10-15 minutes and season with salt and pepper.
 Place the vegetables in a blender keeping the cooking liquid on the side.
 Mix to a fine puree adding slowly some of the cooking liquid if required.
 The puree should be thick and smooth.